 The growth of the town did not really get underway until the late 1950s, when Poway Valley Homes opened the first subdivision.
 In 1971, a dam was constructed, creating Lake Poway, to provide residents with a more permanent source of water.

 In December 1980, Poway incorporated as a full-service, general law city, which operates under the Council / Manager form of government.
 Prior to that, Poway was an unincorporated area of San Diego.
-The city's policy-making body, the City Council, is comprised of 5 members elected at large by the citizens of Poway to serve four overlapping terms.
-Annually, the City Council chooses one of its members to serve as Deputy Mayor, while the public directly elects the Mayor.
+The city’s policy-making body, the City Council, is comprised of five members elected to serve for 4-year overlapping terms.
+The Mayor is elected at large by the citizens of Poway for a 4-year term.
+Beginning in November 2018, Councilmembers will be elected by district, instead of at large (view map and see below for more information).
+Annually, the City Council reorganizes, selecting a Councilmember to serve as Deputy Mayor.